 Uncheck "Deflate" in Chili Piper.

 Next, we will move on to SCIM provisioning.
 Setting up these SCIM settings will allow an Okta admin to control who can or cannot log in to Chili Piper with this method.
-These SCIM Settings do not create or remove users from Chili Piper directly.
+These SCIM Settings do not directly create or remove users from Chili Piper.
+Although you manage this under "provisioning," we currently do not support SCIM provisioning.

 In Okta, navigate to the Chili Piper app you just created.